shane-kerr/DNSManifesto/README.md

 ### Loose coherency

 Because of this caching and because of the use of several different sources in data publication, potentially operated by independent and collaborating entitires, different places of the Internet may have slightly different views of the DNS at any given time.
 This "loose consistency" is an explicit trade-off of exact answers for performance, and is key to the scaling of DNS today.

-### Data completeness

-To avoid errors derived from partial information publication the new unit of data transfer must be the equivalent of today's RRsets rather than individual records.

 ### Data authentication